 You will be able to attend Campus São Paulo if your startup is selected to participate in a Google for Startups program or receives funding from the Black Founders Fund.
 In addition, we are back to holding some events open to the community that are offered by Google partner organizations.

 Applications for all Google for Startups programs can be found on our website.
 Some are available on an ongoing basis, with specific application periods, and others offer open enrollment at set times throughout the year.
 To learn more about existing programs and their selection processes, follow our Instagram or subscribe to our newsletter.

 All startups participating in ongoing or in previous Google for Startups programs and startups supported by the Black Founders Fund will have access to Campus, per current occupancy guidelines.

 Startup groups invited by Google to use Campus workspaces can continue to access the building free of charge.

 Google for Startups will continue to promote networking within the ecosystem through events, whether in person, virtual, or hybrid.

 It is important to note that Google for Startups was created to support companies based on technology and innovation.
 For other types of small and medium businesses, unrelated to the universe of startups, Google has other support initiatives, such as Grow with Google.

-It will be necessary to present proof of full vaccination at check-in, and the space has hand sanitizer available at several locations for hygiene.
-The use of face masks is currently mandatory.
+The space has hand sanitizer available at several locations for hygiene and the use of face masks is currently optional.
 Google for Startups continues to monitor the status of the pandemic, and rules regarding social distancing may be revised if necessary.